seud0nym/tch-gui-unhide/extras/README.md

 ## tch-gui-unhide-xtra.samba36-server
 Correctly configures OpenWRT SAMBA 3.6 to provide SMBv2 for Windows 10 inter-operability.
 This update adds the ability to change the password via the GUI.
 #### Firmware Applicability
 You should *only* install SAMBA 3.6 on the 17.2 and 18.1.c firmware.
-The 20.3.c and 20.4 firmware contains NQE rather than SAMBA, and does not require the SAMBA 3.6 update to upgrade to SMBv2 and inter-operate with Windows 10.
+The 20.3.c and later firmware contains NQE rather than SAMBA, and do not require the SAMBA 3.6 update to upgrade to SMBv2 and inter-operate with Windows 10.
 #### Prerequisites
 Install SAMBA v3.6 using the `opkg` command (see **opkg Configuration** [`below`](https://github.com/seud0nym/tch-gui-unhide/tree/master/extras#opkg-Configuration)): `opkg --force-overwrite install samba36-server`
 #### Installation